NOW AVAILABLE: Unlock Data-Driven Insights with Benchmarks, Anomaly Detection & Forecasting

 Before you go too deep into the conversation with your clients about why they should increase their PPC spend, you may need to remind them of the value of PPC altogether.
 You can skip this part if your clients are very experienced with digital marketing and have already bought in to the value of PPC as part of their strategy.

-PPC Dashboard template
+PPC Dashboard Template Example

 But if you think talking about price increases is going to trigger an existential crisis where the client questions the need for PPC at all, start with this quick refresher.